-Extraction of nucleic acids from faecal samples was performed on a QIAcube using the QIAamp® DNA Mini Kit (Qiagen) or a MagNA Pure 96 using the MagNA Pure 96 DNA and viral NA Large Volum Kit (Roche) before real-time PCR using the ADIAVET ® REALTIME PARATB kit (BioX).
-This test is based on amplification of the DNA segment IS 900 that is specific for Mycobacterium avium subsp. paratuberculosis.
+Extraction of nucleic acids from faecal samples was performed on a MagNA Pure 96 using the MagNA Pure 96 DNA and viral NA Large Volum Kit (Roche) before real-time PCR using the ADIAVET ® REALTIME PARATB kit (BioX).
+This test is based on amplification of the DNA segment IS900 target present in Mycobacterium avium subsp. paratuberculosis.

-In case faecal samples tested positive by PCR, further confirmation would have been performed by culture.
+In case faecal samples tested positive by PCR, further confirmation would have been performed by bacterial culture test.